Hassaan-100/Hassaan-100/README.md

 ### Hi there 👋

 *This is my first experience in special repository. <br >
-I am currently learning on technologies to become a Full Stack Developer. <br >
+Currently learning on technologies to become a Full Stack Developer. <br >
 I hope this journey is interesting.*